SrijanBadhya/Debsoc/Running the PES Debsoc.md

 After round 1 and round 2, rather than saying, "You all have progressed to the next round", we released the list (of all names), and said that these people progressed.
 The massive issue here is that people who are missed due to administrative errors assume they were filtered out.
 As a result, they don't reach out for clarification, unaware that we intended to let everyone through.
 You can try awkward stuff like "DM us if your name is not on the list", but it's complicated.

-When I allowed POIs, even after stating the rules thrice, people messed up POI rules in increasingly creative and chaotic ways. **POIs definitely are not worth the hassle in round 1 and round 2.**
+When I allowed POIs, even after stating the rules thrice, people still managed to break POI rules in increasingly creative and chaotic ways. **POIs definitely are not worth the hassle in round 1 and round 2.**

 ![enter image description here](https://i.imgflip.com/a734qr.jpg)